 Altogether, the UnitedHealthcare divisions and Optum health service businesses provide benefits and related services to more than 155 million individuals.

-UnitedHealth's plans have a combined provider network of some 850,000 doctors and 6,100 hospitals nationwide.
+UnitedHealth's plans have a combined provider network of some 1 million doctors and 6,000 hospitals nationwide.
 Its health plan units and other divisions serve customers throughout the US, as well as 125 international countries.

 Sales and Marketing

 UnitedHealth's insurance products are largely sold through independent brokers and consultants, as well as some direct and online sales programs.
-Optum Rx's network includes more than 67,000 retail pharmacies and two home delivery facilities in California and Kansas.
+Optum Rx's network includes more than 67,000 retail pharmacies and a number of home delivery facilities in California and Kansas.

 UnitedHealth is not immune to market fluctuations, and as a provider of workplace benefits, UnitedHealth can be particularly vulnerable to massive layoffs occurring during troubled economic times like those that occurred during the Great Recession.
-Uncertainty over future impacts of federal health reform measures in the US is also a concern for the company.
+Uncertainty over possible changes to federal health reform measures in the US is also a concern for the company.
 Like many US health insurers, UnitedHealth has worked to insulate itself against economic and market concerns by increasing its commercial premium rates in response to rising medical costs.

 UnitedHealth has prospered to become the largest US health insurer, in part, by expanding into new regions through the purchase of smaller rivals and corporate health plans.
 It also widens its geographic reach by establishing subsidiaries in new markets, as well as by gaining new government health coverage contracts.
 For instance, UnitedHealthcare recently became the new administrator for the federal TRICARE West Region health plan, which provides coverage for military personnel in the western US.
 In 2014 it began offering a Medicare Advantage plan for beneficiaries in the Cincinnati area and northern Kentucky.

 Growth in the diversified health services businesses, which are grouped under the Optum umbrella, have also helped UnitedHealth continue to grow despite economic challenges, especially as the company has been working to expand its wellness and information technology services to meet the growing needs of clients as the US health care landscape undergoes reform measures.